 - Investigators must exercise diligence to only charge expenses against the project that are reasonable, allowable, and allocable.
 All revenues and expenses will be accounted for in the University accounting system.

 - Project close-out.
 Investigators engaged in corporate- or industry-sponsored projects are responsible for notifying their departmental administrator upon the completion of the project.
 The administrator will then notify DSP.
 Each investigator will provide a copy of the final report (that was given to the sponsor) to the Division of Sponsored Programs.
 The Grant Accounting Office will initiate closure of the project account upon notification of project completion from the DSP, or, according to the project end date.
-The principal investigator and his or her department will be allowed a 90-day period following the completion of the project to make appropriate adjustments and corrections and to determine if a residual balance exists.
+The principal investigator and their department will be allowed a 90-day period following the completion of the project to make appropriate adjustments and corrections and to determine if a residual balance exists.
 The Grant Accounting Office will review the account for appropriateness of costs prior to closing the account.